Rikora/A-star/README.md

 ## License

-This library is licensed under the MIT License, see LICENSE for more information.
+This project is licensed under the MIT License, see LICENSE for more information.